-Carlos Vives is a Colombian actor and pop star who popularized Colombian Vallenato folk music for the new generation.
+Carlos Vives is a Colombian actor and Pop star who popularized Colombian Vallenato Pop music for the new generation.
 He’s had sort of a charmed life, though he surely worked hard for it.

 Santa Marta and Telenovelas

 Vives was born in Santa Marta, Magdalena on Colombia’s Caribbean coast on August 7, 1961.
 Santa Marta is on the bay opposite Barranquilla.
 It was the first Spanish colonial city.
 Many Colombian musicians are from the region.